Young Runner Evades Suspected Abductor In Jefferson County

 JEFFERSON COUNTY, Colo.
-(CBS4) – Jefferson County authorities want to find the man who tried to abduct a high school athlete in broad daylight.
+(CBS4) – Jefferson County authorities want to find the man who tried to abduct a high school athlete in the middle of the day.
 It happened around 4 p.m. on Monday.

 “We recommend that athletes walk in pairs at a minimum, definitely be aware of your surroundings, just as she was,” Fulton said.